Using Yoast to Create a Page Title & Meta Description

 In WordPress, there are a few plugins that will assist you in writing your page title and meta description, but we prefer to use the popular Yoast plugin.
 To get started, search the WordPress plugins and download and install the Yoast plugin.
-Once you’ve installed it, open any of your pages in edit mode, and you’ll see a box called Yoast SEO with three fields that looks like this (you may need to expand it).
+Once you’ve installed it, open any of your pages in edit mode, and you’ll see a box called Yoast SEO with three fields.

 Yoast makes it pretty simple to write page titles and meta descriptions for your page.
 To start, choose your focus keyword, which will be the topic or subject of your page.
 For this example, I’m going to be selling shoes, specifically summer shoes called espadrilles, so I’m choosing the word “espadrilles” for this page.

 There are a variety of recommended ways to write a page title.
 For the purpose of this post, I’m going to stick to an easy formula.
 A page title should contain these elements: your focus keyword, a location, your business name, and your page name.
 Place either a dash (-) or a pipe (|) between terms so it looks like this: keyword + location | business name | page name.